websanco/liferay-learn/docs/dxp/latest/en/developing-applications/core-frameworks/message-bus/listening-for-registration-events.md

 * Messages that interest you may be sent to the new destinations
 * Messaging at the destinations may require tuning
-* You may dependend on a destination that's been unregistered
+* You may depend on a destination that's been unregistered
 * Unregistrations free up resources that can reallocated

-The example following project demonstrates listening for these registration events.
+The example project demonstrates listening for these registration events.
 Start with running the example.
 Then examine the event listener implementations.
 Lastly, trigger the unregistration events.

 ## Trigger the Events in an Example

-These deploy a destination registation listener, a message listener registration listener, and classes that trigger the events they're listening for.
+These deploy a destination registration listener, a message listener registration listener, and classes that trigger the events they're listening for.

 1. Start a [Liferay Docker container](../../../installation-and-upgrades/installing-liferay/using-liferay-docker-images/docker-container-basics.md).